rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 In :numref:`condorcetWinners2` we see confirmed in the strict outranking relation table of :math:`G(X,R)` that alternatives *p2*, *p6* and *p5* are *weakly more or less outranking* or *not more or less outranked* by all the other alternatives whereas alternatives *p1*, *p7* and *p8* are *weakly more or less outranked* by all the other alternatives.

-When a given digraph shows strict chordless outranking circuits it may however be the case that no Condorcet winners and/or losers can be detected, the resulting bvp-set not containing any positive and/or negative credibilities.
-Breaking in such a case all chordless outranking circuits at their weakest link transforms the strict outranking digraph in an acyclic digraph such that weak Condorcet winners and losers are always given by the first and last stage of the topological sort of the acyclic digraph.
-The :py:meth:`~digraphs.Digraph.computeBpvCondorcetWinners` method operates therefore by default on the acyclic strict version of a given outranking digraph.
+When a given digraph shows strict chordless outranking circuits it may however be the case that no Condorcet winners and/or losers can be detected, the resulting bvp-set does not contain any positive and/or negative credibilities.
+Breaking in such a case all chordless strict outranking circuits at their weakest link transforms the strict outranking digraph in an acyclic digraph such that weak Condorcet winners and losers are always given by the first and last stage of the topological sort of the acyclic digraph.

-Now, weak Condorcet winners and losers give suitable first and last choice recommendations.
+Now, weak Condorcet winners and losers, like prekernels, give suitable first and last choice recommendations.
 The :py:meth:`~digraphs.Digraph.showChoiceRecommendation` method accepts therefore the '*IteratedCondortWinners*' argument for showing recursively positive weak Condorcet winners as first choice and positive weak Condorcet losers as last choice recommendation as shown in :numref:`CondorcetWinners3` below.

 .. code-block:: pycon
    :caption: Showing first and last choice recommendations from recursively iterated weak Condorcet winners bpv-sets